Marcin-Lach/webapicanctoken/Readme.md

 # Fun with CancellationToken in WebApi

 There are 4 endpoints.
-Only one handles HTTP Request CancellationToken and in case of user aborting HTTP Request, breaks execution before persisting operation result.
+Two handles HTTP Request CancellationToken - in case of user aborting HTTP Request, breaks execution before persisting operation result.

 In Visual Studio - Run application in debug mode using local IIS.
 Watch console after visiting any of links below.
 Do not use Swagger to send and abort requests - Swagger does not abort requests.
 Open below links in web browser and press abort button.